ThisIsNotANamepng/blog/README.md

     - Come up with a blog name
     - Pass article name to tab title
     - List articles by date posted
-    - Allow articles to not have tags and not have the first line of file appear in the tags section of /
+    - Allow articles to not have tags and not have the first line of file appear in the tags section of
+    - Add a linked table of contents to the boilerplates